-- 1. The county's offer will be presented to you in person, both orally and in writing, by a Right of Way Agent.
+- 1. The county's offer will be presented to you in person, both orally and in writing, by a right of way agent.
 The agent will also provide you with copies of right of way plans and a detailed explanation of the proposed project and its effect on your property. - 2.
-If a meeting to present the offer is not feasible the packet may be sent to you by mail.
+If a meeting to present the offer in person is not feasible the packet will be sent to you by certified mail.
 This packet will contain at a minimum: - a.
 A letter providing a detailed explanation of the county's proposed project and the purchase offer, - b.
 Maps showing your property boundaries and the county's proposed acquisition area, and - c.
 The name and telephone number of the agent who has been assigned to work with you throughout the acquisition process.